 Melissa Aronczyk is an associate professor in the School of Communication & Information at Rutgers University and affiliated faculty with the Rutgers Climate Institute.
-Her new book, A Strategic Nature: Public Relations and the Politics of American Environmentalism, co-authored with Maria Espinoza, is forthcoming from Oxford University Press.
+Her new book, A Strategic Nature: Public Relations and the Politics of American Environmentalism, co-authored with Maria Espinoza, was published by Oxford University Press.